ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 ]
 ```

 Next, we'll need a function to shorten the name.
-We'll remove hyphens and sanitize the resource name.
+We'll remove any hyphens and sanitize the resource name.
 Here's the function:

 ```bicep
 func shortenString(value string) string => removeHyphens(sanitizeResourceName(value))